vasyl1312/hunter_vladilen_node/README.md

 1. Object configuration(create file with constants)
 2. Setting email service when user do a registration(sendgrid=>have to register in sendgrid, verify email, answer the questions for what you want to use sendgrid, create api key, verify sending-email, connect for node)
 3. Password recovery(when login page add button forgot a password); add btn, check email in db, generate a random key, send message to email for reset password
+4. Add page for new password(add route, when we have to reset password)

 ---